Calm Moments Cards

 All of the Calm Moments Cards and Appendices are free and downloadable.
 You can download the whole booklet (which includes information about the program, all of the cards, and appendices), or, download separate cards to use.

 Not sure where to start?
 Then, start with one!
 Look over the 17 situational stressors and identify one that you have observed in one or more students.
 Read through the thinking, calming & focusing, and sensory strategies and embed some of them.
-Doing the activities will help adults as well as students reduce stress and enhance emotional well-being.
+Doing the activities will help adults as well as students reduce stress, maximize mindfulness in the classroom, and enhance overall emotional well-being throughout the school day.

 During the 2015-16 school year, the Calm Moments Cards program was implemented in two school districts in northern Ohio.
 OT practitioners oriented school personnel about the program and how to implement the strategies.
 Informal coaching was used over 4 months to help the participants use the cards during situational stressors.
 The findings of this mixed methods research study are described below.